egoist/svg-to-component/README.md

   //   return <svg ...>
   // }

-// You can also directly generate component frm an SVG file new Svg2Component()
+// You can also directly generate component from an SVG file new Svg2Component()
   .fromFileSync('./my-icon.svg', 'optional-component-name')
   .toVueComponent()